 There are multiple branches of Genetics as well: from more traditional Mendelian Genetics to Molecular Genetics and Genomics that rely on modern methods of analysis and computing.

-In order to understand the intricacies of this science – the students need several quality textbooks to accompany their learning.
+To understand the intricacies of this science – the students need several quality textbooks to accompany their learning.
 Here are some excellent examples of those.

 Table of Contents